ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 # Observer

--   To implement a projection, it is necessary to define the position of the observer and the direction in which they are looking.
+-   To implement a projection, it is necessary to define the position of the observer and the direction along which they are looking.

 -   A widely used approach is to use these quantities: